 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 As far as personal bags go, backpacks are some of the most useful around.
 They’re surprisingly spacious, durable, and, since they're pretty easy to carry, they're an obvious addition to family vacations, morning commutes, day trips, and more.

-“A truly great backpack will make your life easier while on the go,” Lianna Delucca Johnson, co-founder and head of equipment at Agency Aspect, says.
+“A truly great backpack will make your life easier while on the go,” Liana Delucca Johnson, co-founder and head of equipment at Agency Aspect, says.
 “A well-designed backpack should last you a very, very long time.”
-And depending on your situation, Delucca Johnson says your backpack may even become your “go-to portable office.”
+And, depending on your situation, Delucca Johnson says your backpack may even become your “go-to portable office.”

 But when it comes time to invest in a brand new backpack, how can you ensure you’re getting something great?
 To help you get started, we’ve rounded up the best backpacks below.

 Size: 12 x 6.5 x 19.5 inches | Materials: Polyester, nylon | Compartments: 3 | Pockets: 2 zippered, 2 water bottle pockets | Capacity: 28 L